 Can be challenging to tune the first time.

 Comes with a lifetime warranty.
 Offered by a reliable company that stands behind the instrument.
 Has a good sound.
 Great to practice anywhere without making noise.
 Plug-in jack and general design make this a very easy to use instrument.
-Includes a mini-amp, case, bow, headphones, rosin, strings, and a polishing cloth.
-Attractive blue color.
+Includes headphones, rosin, strings, bow, mini-amp case, and a polishing cloth.
+Attractive blue.

 Included strings and bow may not work well for advanced players.